dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 Import-Module .\HideWindowsExplorerDrives.psd1
 ```

-Alright with the module imported and a location for our help files, it's time to start generating.
+With the module imported and a location for our help files, it's time to start generating.
 To create our help, we'll run the ```New-MarkDownHelp``` command.
 There's a couple of different parameters for this cmdlet.
 Let's see what our options are.